 - names of the author(s) and/or artist(s)

-- a brief biography (or biographies)
+- a brief biography (or biographies) of the contributor(s)

-What Is a Hybrid Work?
+What Is Hybrid Work?

 Historically, poetry and drama were connected.
 Lyrical poems were sung or accompanied by music in ancient Greece.
 In some languages, story and poem share a common word.

 In contemporary America and its production of literary journals, genres are often separated, delineated, and categorized for publication according to markets that have little to do with the art itself.
-This easy ordering of art limits its potential as well as ours—the use of our many talents and possibilities of our work.
+This easy ordering of art limits its potential as well as ours—the use of our many talents and possibilities of our creative work.